Location & Ward | Works Undertaken | Area (sqm) | Indicative Scheme Cost (£) | Status | Funded From |

 Injection Patcher

-Redbridge Council piloted a Jet Injection Patcher over the summer period of 12 weeks that resulted in the additional repair of 2,202 potholes which proved to be cost effective and reduced carbon output due to not having to excavate and dispose of any material.
-The Council will be using the jet patcher again in the 2024-25 financial year using additional revenue funding provided by the Council.
+Redbridge Council piloted a Jet Injection Patcher over the 2023 summer period that resulted in the additional repair of 2,202 potholes which proved to be cost effective and reduced carbon output due to not having to excavate and dispose of any material.
+The Council used the jet patcher again throughout Spring and Summer 2024 year using additional revenue funding provided by the Council to repair an additional 3,018 potholes.

 Warm Mix Asphalt